 Now assign a budgetary cost for each of these activities to begin determining how much money you'll be spending.
 These projected costs may be based on historical data (“How much did we spend on company shirts last year?”), known values ("ABC dues are set at $2500/year"), educated projections, or quotes for materials and services.

 Next you will want to identify Marketing and Business Development (M&BD) supporting personnel, activities and costs such as:

 Again, you want to assign known values where possible, and calculate budgetary values for those unknowns.
 You might want to set monthly limits on spending for items such as online advertising and SEO.
-You might also set individual project or special event budgets for tradeshows and third party contractors.
+You might also set individual project or special event budgets for tradeshows and third-party contractors.

 Once you have all of these activities, personnel and costs identified, you can build a budget to total all of these costs.
-To help you out, we've created a M&BD budget worksheet you can use:
+To help you out, we've created an M&BD budget worksheet you can use:

 Once this is completed, compare your projected spending against the marketing budget we calculated at the beginning.
 How does your projected spending look against your budget?

 If your projected spending exceeds your budget, a few questions you might ask are: